-Lucca, Italy is a charming, Medieval town and a fabulous destination for travelers.
+Lucca, Italy is a charming, Medieval town and a fabulous destination.
 The copious number of things to do in Lucca, Italy will leave you wanting just a bit more time in the city!

-To help fellow travelers plan their best trip to Lucca, Italy, we are highlighting the top attractions you won’t want to miss!
+To help fellow travelers plan their best time in Lucca, we are highlighting the top attractions you won’t want to miss!

 Planning a Trip to Lucca

-While we are bringing you the best of Lucca, Italy – there is more to planning a trip than simply deciding what to see and do.
-Therefore, we also provide advice about where to eat, how to get there and what to pack.
+While we are bringing you the best of Lucca – there is more to planning your time here than simply deciding what to see.
+So, we also provide advice about where to eat, how to get there and what to pack.

 - Best of Florence in 3 Days